 Git is a version control tool commonly used in software and hardware engineering.

 We can also control when others’ changes are visible.
 Then we immediately re-build and re-test right after we pull.
-This allows us to fix any integration errors or bus right away.
+This allows us to fix any integration errors right away.
 It’s easier to commit/push and pull frequently — many small integrations are easier to debug than one huge one.

 Commands